 Social & Community Studies | applied senior subject

-Social & Community Studies focuses on personal development and social skills which lead to self-reliance, self-management and concern for others.
-It fosters appreciation of, and respect for, cultural diversity and encourages responsible attitudes and behaviours required for effective participation in the community and for thinking critically, creatively and constructively about their future.
+Social & Community Studies fosters personal and social knowledge and skills that lead to self-management and concern for others in the broader community.
+It empowers students to think critically, creatively and constructively about their future role in society.